bitcoinbrisbane/BitPoker/README.md

 </Message>
 ```

+## Joining a Table
+Users send their intent to join a table by the JOINTABLE message.
+This is analogous choosing a seat and sitting down at the table.
+Once the table reaches the maximum amount of players, or the players vote to start the table, a multi signature address is created.
+The required signatures are part of the agreed table contract.

+## Buying in
+A player buying in opens a lightning payment channel with the multi signature address of the table.
+Players must add BTC within the range for the table contract (MinBuyIn, MaxBuyIn)

+"Through this network of interconnected payment channels, Lightning provides a scalable, decentralised micropayments solution on top of the Bitcoin blockchain." [https://lightning.network/lightning-network-technical-summary.pdf]

 ## Witness nodes
 Game witness can also be allowed or chosen to arbitrate a game.
 The witness could also help network propagation.
 A witness would be choose by the table starter and a small rake paid to the witness.

-There will become a market for reputable witnesses based off a HTTPS DNS endpoint and earn small revenues for witnessing hands.
+There might become a market for reputable witnesses based off a HTTPS DNS endpoint and earn small revenues for witnessing hands.

-## Buying in
-A player buying in opens a lightning payment channel with all players.

-"Through this network of interconnected payment channels, Lightning provides a scalable, decentralized micropayments solution on top of the Bitcoin blockchain." [https://lightning.network/lightning-network-technical-summary.pdf]

 ### Process
 1. Alice and Bob create a 2 of 2 address